CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A pile of discarded clothing is carelessly strewn against the far wall.

-Two Lavender Lancer ruffians donned in Lavendar cloaks serve as guards in this place.
+Two Lavender Lancer ruffians donned in Lavender cloaks serve as guards in this place.
 However, they mostly occupy their time by mocking the hapless prisoners, as detailed in the "Captives" section.
 If they hear commotion originating from area 5, they position themselves against the wall near the door and attempt to catch intruders by surprise.
 The captives, plagued by fear, remain too cowed to issue warnings or seek assistance.

 The heap of garments belongs to the numerous captives held in this cell over the past couple of months, likely numbering more than a dozen people based on the size of the collection.